Performing Arts

 Modern Music Band

-This auditioned group is comprised of vocalists and instrumentalists who are enrolled in private lessons or have two or more years of experience.
+This eighth grade elective class is comprised of vocalists and instrumentalists who have two or more years of experience.
 Students in this group will work through more repertoire and will practice their stage presence at various performances throughout the year.
-This group’s repertoire ranges from modern music, to rock, to funk, to soul.
+This groupā€™s repertoire ranges from rock to pop to hip-hop and students are able to incorporate their own song suggestions into the rehearsal process.

 Upper School